NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 SVM to try to ensure it doesn't process an audit file more than once.
 You can run this script as a standalone program or as a Lambda function.
 These directions assume you are going to run it as a Lambda function.

 **NOTE**: There are two ways to install this program.
-Either with the [CloudFormaiton script](cloudformation-template.yaml) found this this repo, or by following the manual instructions found in the [README-MANUEL.md](README-MANUAL.md) file.
+Either with the [CloudFormation script](cloudformation-template.yaml) found this this repo, or by following the manual instructions found in the [README-MANUEL.md](README-MANUAL.md) file.

 ## Prerequisites